Comments

 |

 Gardens of the Renaissance.
-Other books were The Landscape
+His other books include The Landscape

 of Man (1975) and Baroque Gardens of Austria.